ElliotRedhead/PrintCrate/TESTING.md

 ## Automated Testing

+Automated testing is conducted to support manual testing during development as required, the intent is not to achieve 100% coverage with automated testing alone as this would delay rather than aid project development.

 ### Python Unit Testing

 _NB: The Heroku hobby-tier does not give permissions to allow creation of databases that are required for python automated testing.
 In order to run the unit testing I temporarily commented out the postgres credentials for this project to test against the default sqlite database._